 Fill in the contact form below and we will get in touch with you to discuss your requirements

-Welsh History Month: Mountains have been very important in protecting Welsh cultureby Gary Reading, Mar 2019
+Welsh History Month: Mountains have been very important in protecting Welsh cultureby Well Polished Swansea, Mar 2019

 In 1901 Owen M. Edwards published a history of Wales that opened with the line ‘Wales is a land of mountains’.
 By that he meant not just that mountainous, upland regions dominate the Welsh landscape but that they have shaped the course of Welsh history too.